- 2019-2023

-We designed the pocket park on the site of the MEGURO MARC complex in Tokyo, in a space left in a triangle surrounded by tower apartments and office buildings.
-Before the project began, the layout plan I was given vaguely reminded me of Paley Park, which I had entered like I was sucked into when I was tired of walking the streets in New York.
+Within the site of the MEGURO MARC complex in Meguro, we designed a pocket park placed in a triangular space surrounded by a tower and office building.
+Before starting the project, as I looked at the site plan I had been given, I vaguely recalled Paley Park, a place I had instinctively wandered into when I was tired of walking around New York.

 Category:Park